apocas/wireguarode/README.md

 # Wireguarode

-Wireguarode is a Node.js-based tool designed manage and deploy Wireguar installation supporting ACLs and 2FA (TOTP) peer authentication.
+Wireguarode is a tool designed manage and deploy Wireguard installations supporting ACLs and 2FA (TOTP) peer authentication.
-It works with a main JSON file as input, allowing to allocate peers to groups, manage ACLs, and enable 2FA TOTP authentication.
+It works with a main JSON file as input/config, allowing to allocate peers to groups, manage ACLs, and enable 2FA TOTP authentication.
 Wireguarode can be used both as a library and a CLI tool, offering flexibility and seamless integration into your existing workflow.

 ## Features